 - Vertosols: are the most common soil in Queensland.
 These soils display shrink-swell features and are known as cracking clay soils. - Chromosols: are texture-contrast soils.
 Chromosols are not very acidic. - Sodosols: are texture-contrast soils with extremely low permeable subsoils due to the concentration of sodium.
-This soil type often has a low-nutrient status and is highly vulnerable to erosion and dryland salinity when vegetation is removed. - Tenosols: are poorly developed but widespread and can be shallow and stony.
+This soil type often has a low-nutrient status and is highly vulnerable to erosion and dryland salinity when vegetation is removed. - Tenosols and Rudosols: are poorly developed but widespread and can be shallow and stony.
 These soils generally have a low fertility and low water-holding capacity. - Kandosols: Kandosols are red, yellow and grey massive earths.
-They generally have a sandy to loamy-surface soil, grading to porous sandy-clay subsoils with low fertility and poor water-holding capacity.
+They generally have a sandy to loamy-surface soil, grading to porous sandy-clay subsoils with low fertility and poor water-holding capacity. - Dermosols: do not have strong texture contrast.
+The soils are found in imperfectly drained sites.
+Dermosols generally have a high agricultural potential with good structure and moderate to high chemical fertility and water-holding capacity.